RevealBi/Documentation/docs/user/visualization-types/location-data-requirements.md

  - *[County name, state abbreviation] format* e.g., *Seneca, NY*.
 This is another format recognized for USA maps, which include counties.

 Be consistent with the format you provide.
 Do not mix full names and codes in the same column.
 However, there is an exception for some ***very commonly used country abbreviations***.
-Below, you will find a list of abbreviated country names that you can mix with countries' full names in your location column and still have them recognized by Analytics.
+Below, you will find a list of abbreviated country names that you can mix with countries' full names in your location column and still have them recognized by Reveal.

 | Country Full Name        | Accepted Abbreviation |
 |--------------------------|-----------------------|